 Who We Are

-Cara Curtis is an associate director of campaign communications services at Coxe Curry & Associates, working with a variety of clients to develop case statements, marketing collateral and fundraising proposals.
-She has written materials for the Apollo Theatre, Atlanta Ballet, Atlanta Botanical Garden, Atlanta BeltLine Partnership, Atlanta Habitat for Humanity, Atlanta History Center, Atlanta Shakespeare Company, Camp Twin Lakes, Congregation Or Hadash, CredAbility, The Children’s Museum of Atlanta, Drew Charter School, The Giving Kitchen, Open Hand, the PATH Foundation, Piedmont Park Conservancy and Zoo Atlanta, among others.
+Cara Curtis serves as Communications Director at Coxe Curry & Associates, working with a variety of clients to develop case statements, marketing collateral and fundraising proposals.
+She has written materials for the Atlanta Botanical Garden, Atlanta BeltLine Partnership, Atlanta Habitat for Humanity, Atlanta History Center, Atlanta Shakespeare Company, Camp Twin Lakes, Congregation Or Hadash, The Children’s Museum of Atlanta, Drew Charter School, The Giving Kitchen, Open Hand, the PATH Foundation, The Temple and Zoo Atlanta, among others.

 Cara has been with Coxe Curry & Associates since 1998.
-Before focusing on campaign communications in 2001, she was a senior campaign manager with numerous client engagements including the capital campaign to build The Children’s Museum of Atlanta, and annual fundraising efforts for Georgia State’s College of Health and Human Sciences and Project Healthy Grandparents.
+Before focusing on communications in 2001, she was a senior campaign manager with numerous client engagements including the capital campaign to build The Children’s Museum of Atlanta, and annual fundraising efforts for Georgia State’s College of Health and Human Sciences and Project Healthy Grandparents.

 Prior to joining the firm, Cara served as the Program Director of the National Institute for Community Empowerment, a nonprofit organization that was launched from The King Center’s Community Empowerment Initiative.
 Cara previously worked as a consultant for the North Carolina Institute of Minority Economic Development.
 She was awarded a fellowship from the Kenan Institute of Private Enterprise at the University of North Carolina-Chapel Hill to provide technical assistance to minority-owned small businesses in low-wealth communities.